kalpanmukherjee/NutriScan/README.md

-# hgflutter_app
+# NutriScan

-A new Flutter application.
+This is a WIP.

 ## Getting Started